Sydorchuk/SDT-503-Assignment-3/README.md

 - [Blazemeter Library for JMeter](https://jmeter-plugins.org/wiki/ConcurrencyThreadGroup/)

 ### JMeter commands
-Commands should be run from project root folder:
+To execute the available test-case use `run.sh`.
+Command should be run from еру project root folder.